MarcusDunn/yolo_mark_rs/README.md

 # Yolo Mark RS

-I've drawn too many boxes in yolo_mark, its usable but has some rough edges
+I've drawn too many boxes in yolo_mark, its usable but has some rough edges:

-- always selects the larger box on hover (cannot delete inner annotations)
+- Always selects the larger box on hover (cannot delete inner annotations)
-- slow with medium-large sized images
+- Slow with medium-large sized images
-- left/right arrow increments/decrements both image and tag
+- Left/right arrow increments/decrements both image and tag
-- boxes have no transparency
+- Boxes have no transparency
-- no keybindings (my implementation still not ideal in this regard but will be improved on)
+- No custom keybindings (my implementation still not ideal in this regard but will be improved on)
+- You can a) create 0 sized boxes and b) cannot delete them without clearing all other annotations

-So I've resolved these and this is the result.
+So I've resolved these + some quality of life features of my own and this is the result.

 ![img.png](img.png)

 ---

 # Roadmap

-- [ ] add a limit to the cache (it munches memory if you annotate enough images, you can resize to clear cache for now)
+- [ ] Add a limit to the cache (the cache EATS memory if you annotate enough images, you can resize to clear cache for now)

-- [ ] multi-digit names shortcuts (type 1 1 quickly to get names #11)
+- [ ] Multi-digit names shortcuts (type 1 1 quickly to get names #11)

+- [ ] Drag boxes

-- [ ] drag boxes
+- [ ] Make already trained yolo predict boxes and allow the user to correct them (VoTT style)

+- [ ] Use modifier keys in some useful way (control + increment name = increment x 5?)

+- [ ] Show some annotation meta-data (labels per class and such)

-- [ ] changing settings in GUI (and more settings such as box thickness and alpha)
+- [ ] Changing settings in GUI (and more settings such as box thickness and alpha)

+- [ ] Label images outside of local filesystem (ssh?)

-- [ ] run from web server
+- [ ] Compile to WASM and run on web (long term)

-- [ ] abstract out traits to allow other export formats and annotation styles
+- [ ] Abstract out traits to allow other export formats and annotation styles

 # Running

-needs the rust toolchain to compile.
+You'll the rust toolchain to compile.
 I'll eventually release binaries.
 Currently, only runs on Nightly

 `cargo run --release <path to images> <path to names file>`

-on linux there is also some extra libs needed for egui to work.
+On linux there is also some extra libs needed for egui to work.
 Debian-based distros you will also have to run the following (for other distros it is left as an exercise to the reader)

 `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev`